Frequently Asked Questions – FAQ’s

 What is the cancer microbiome?

 Until recently, tissue and blood were believed to be microbe free, unless infected (ex. sepsis).
 But, what has been discovered is that tissue also has a microbiome, with very specific signatures that can sometimes even be shed into the blood.
 This is even true for cancer tissues.
 For example, lung cancer tissue will have a different microbial signature than adjacent healthy tissue and a very different microbial signature than breast cancer tissue.
-Our discovery of this highly differentiated microbial code in the tissue and in blood enabled us to develop the Oncobiota™ diagnostic platform to accurately diagnose tissue cancers early, using only a simple blood draw.
+Our discovery of this highly differentiated microbial code in the tissue and in blood enabled us to develop the patent pending Oncobiota™ diagnostic platform to accurately diagnose tissue cancers early, using only a simple blood draw.

 How do you find cancer in a blood sample?

-Combining our team’s extensive knowledge of the microbiome with the use of artificial intelligence and bioinformatics, we created the Oncobiota™ platform that only requires patient blood obtained via liquid biopsy (though it can also be obtained through tissue).
+Combining our team’s extensive knowledge of the microbiome with the use of artificial intelligence and bioinformatics, we created the patent pending Oncobiota™ platform that only requires patient blood obtained via liquid biopsy (though it can also be obtained through tissue).
 We use this platform technology to query a multitude of microbes to derive a more sensitive and specific identification of the presence of cancer in a given patient, rather than targeting mutations of the cancer itself.

 The advantage of this method is that we do not rely on the cancer reaching a certain size to be able to detect a signal.
 Our method has many levels of amplification of the signal; 1) These microbial biomarkers are abundant in nature, much more than the number of tumor mutations detected in other methods, 2) Their absence can be as informative as their presence, and 3) The microbes involved do not necessarily come from the tumor(s).
 Some may be recruited by the host to go “defend” itself against the cancer and are picked up by Oncobiota™ in the blood on their way to the tumor.